SyncfusionExamples/DocIO-Examples/Word-document/DocIO-fileformat-checker/.NET/DocIO-fileformat-checker/README.md

 *   Add the input documents to the "Data" folder.
 *   Run the application.

-The console output will indicate whether the provided input document is supported or unsupported.
-If the document is unsupported, convert it to a format supported by DocIO.
+The console output will indicate whether the provided input document is supported or unsupported. **If the document is unsupported, convert it to a DocIO supported format**.